New 42-day free trial

 Then there's the preferable solution: hiring a lawyer.

-The lawyer has done all the hard work already—years of schooling, practice in his field, intimate knowledge of the laws and how they can help you.
+The lawyer has already done all the hard work—years of schooling and practice in his field- and has intimate knowledge of the laws and how they can help you.
 You work with the lawyer to properly interact with the court system to get the solution you're looking for.
 The lawyer takes your instructions and requests and turns them into legalese, which is then used to pursue your interests with the courts.
-Then when the courts respond, the lawyer translates that legalese back into layman's terms so that you can understand it.
+Then, when the courts respond, the lawyer translates that legalese back into layman's terms so that you can understand it.

-This long-winded example is like how APIs work.
 APIs are building blocks or open-ended processes designed to allow something new to interface with an existing system, program, or process.
-Like the court system or the power plant, there's an infrastructure we want access to, and they, knowing we will need a way to connect to them that doesn't mess with their system, provide go-betweens.
+Like the court system or the power plant, there's an infrastructure we want access to, and they, knowing we’ll need a way to connect to them that doesn't mess with their system, provide go-betweens.

-Third, APIs translate.
-If you've ever wondered why your Xbox disk won't play in a PlayStation, you've run into the problem at the core of this topic.
-Computers are like people: they speak in a lot of different languages and dialects, and sometimes getting them to communicate can be hard.
-Sometimes the program an API connects to will speak in a different language, or even with its own unique syntax, and outside programs won't be able to understand it.
-So APIs bridge the gap, turning acceptable inputs into something the source can process, then turning the source's response into something that the outside program can understand.
+3. APIs translate.
+If you've ever wondered why your Xbox disk won't play on a PlayStation, you've run into the problem at the core of this topic.
+Computers are like people: they speak in a lot of different languages and dialects, and sometimes, getting them to communicate can be hard.
+Sometimes, the program an API connects to will speak in a different language or even have its own unique syntax, and outside programs won't be able to understand it.
+So, APIs bridge the gap, turning acceptable inputs into something the source can process, then turning the source's response into something that the outside program can understand.

 What defines a good API?

-Just like any other product or service, different APIs have different levels of quality.
+Like any other product or service, different APIs have different levels of quality.
 Knowing what to look for in an API before trying to integrate one is important.
-So let's break down some of the things that, from a programming perspective, make an API worth using.
+So, let's break down some of the things that, from a programming perspective, make an API worth using.

 Documentation

 "Documentation" is information that the API creator provides to the programmer, explaining everything from how to make the API work to why it might not be working and what to do about it.
-The quality of the documentation often has great impact on the ease of the API's use.
-The clearer and more extensive the documentation, the smoother the operation of the tool.
+The documentation quality often greatly impacts the ease of the API's use—the clearer and more extensive the documentation, the smoother the tool's operation.

 Meets expectations